Overview

 Data science plays a major role in many areas of computational science and engineering (CSE).
 The Data Science & Engineering (DSE) Transcriptable Graduate Concentration is designed for graduate students at the Ph.D. levels with an interest in data-intensive computing.

 This concentration requires students to complete 16 graduate credit hours spanning data science, from topics in mathematical foundations (MF), computational thinking (CT), statistical thinking (ST), as well as data management, description, and modeling (DX).
 Courses taken toward this concentration will count towards the student’s graduate degree if permitted by the curriculum of their major, and the concentration will be listed on their transcript upon graduation.
 To fulfill the requirements of the graduate concentration, students will take courses selected from an established list of core courses, along with courses from a selection of elective courses that span a range of domain areas.
 Students may select any course in the list of electives, regardless of their enrolled degree program.
 The DSE concentration also requires satisfactory completion of an online course and one seminar on data science, ethics, and social justice.
-Details of this requirement are forthcoming.

 Eligibility